Melbourne is known for being one of the most artistic and unique cities in all of Australia!

 Linked up by an incredible system of trams and trains, it’s super easy to make your way into Melbourne City via the train.

 From here you can take a taxi to your accommodation or jump on one of the many trams located outside the station.
-Within central Melbourne, there is a fee-free tram zone which is great for the budget when planning your Melbourne Itinerary.
+Within central Melbourne, there is a fee-free tram zone which is great for the budget.